BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ## Blind BBS Signatures Interface

 The following section defines a BBS Interface for blind BBS signatures.
 The identifier of the Interface is defined as `ciphersuite_id || BLIND_H2G_HM2S_`, where `ciphersuite_id` the unique identifier of the BBS ciphersuite used, as is defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).
-Each BBS Interface MUST define operations to map the inputted messages to scalar values and to create the generators set, required by the core operations.
-The inputted messages to the defined Interface will be mapped to scalars using the `messages_to_scalars` operation defined in [Section 4.1.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-messages-to-scalars) of [@!I-D.irtf-cfrg-bbs-signatures].
+Each BBS Interface MUST define operations to map the input messages to scalar values and to create the generator set, required by the core operations.
+The input messages to the defined Interface will be mapped to scalars using the `messages_to_scalars` operation defined in [Section 4.1.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-messages-to-scalars) of [@!I-D.irtf-cfrg-bbs-signatures].
 The generators will be created using the `create_generators` operation defined in Section [Section 4.1.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-generators-calculation) of [@!I-D.irtf-cfrg-bbs-signatures].

 Other than the `BlindSign` operation defined in (#blind-signature-generation), which uses the `CoreBlindSign` procedure, defined in (#core-blind-sign), all other interface operations defined in this section use the core operations defined in [Section 3.6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-core-operations) of [@!I-D.irtf-cfrg-bbs-signatures].